i-on-project/teams/docs/2022/notes-proposal.md

 [x] Define document structure.

-[ ] How this project distinguishes it self from CodeGarten 2021
+[x] How this project distinguishes it self from CodeGarten 2021 (marked with #)

 - Existence of a desktop client
   - Features that are more student oriented
     - Features that are "classroom" specific and not available on other Git clients.
     - Features that make Git more easier to use by first-year students.
-  - Avoid storing secrets on cloud servers.
+  - Avoid storing secrets on cloud servers.           #
-  - Have minimum requirements for the backend
+  - Have minimum requirements for the backend         #

 [x] Characterize functionality